-A. Annually, the City Treasurer will render to the City Council a Statement of Investment Policy, including any changes or revisions, to be reviewed and approved at a public meeting within 120 days of the end of the fiscal year.
+A. Annually, the City Treasurer will render to the City Council a Statement of Investment Policy, including any changes or revisions, to be reviewed and approved at a public meeting prior to or within 120 days of the end of the fiscal year.